DannyBen/approvals.bash/README.md

   test will pass.
 - When a new/updated approval is rejected, we will exit immediately with exit code 1.
-- When running in a CI environment (CI variable exists), we will run in non interactive mode (so tests will fail automatically if they do not match).
+- When running in a CI environment (CI variable exists), or on GitHub Actions (GITHUB_ACTIONS variable exists), we will run in non interactive mode (so tests will fail automatically if they do not match).

 Installation